INSURANCE - CAR INSURANCE

 5. Pay in full

-6. Install an anti-theft device
+6. Have an anti-theft device

-Your car insurer doesn’t want to pay out for any claim, let alone a stolen car.
+Your car insurer doesn’t want to pay for any claim, let alone a stolen car.
 If you have comprehensive car insurance coverage, your insurance will most likely cover the theft of your car — up to the actual cash value.
-If your car has a market value of $15,000, your insurer will cut you a check for $15,000 (minus your car insurance deductible) for this covered loss.
-It’s safe to say your insurer does not want to cut you a check for $15,000.

 7. Investigate available auto insurance discounts